 Student Progress and Reports

 Investigating its state-wide progress, the Journal Gazette uncovered the progress of Indiana Public Schools.
 Reports reveal that almost half of the Indiana schools have been ranked at the bottom of the state’s accountability guidelines.
-In fact, 47 percent of the Indiana schools were labeled with “academic probation” or “academic watch” alerts.
+47 percent of the Indiana schools were labeled with “academic probation” or “academic watch” alerts.

 Problems and the Quest for Solutions